-MECC administration values staff input and feedback and recognize our staff as an important influence in children's lives.
+MECC administration values staff input and feedback and recognizes our staff as an important influence in children's lives.
 A professional and positive working relationship between all staff members is of primary importance and open communication in which constructive feedback is encouraged.
-If at any time, staff feels they have a concern or complaint they want to discuss, they should report it to their immediate supervisor.
+If at any time a staff member feels they have a concern or complaint they want to discuss, they should report it to their immediate supervisor.
 If the supervisor is the object of the concern, they should report to the next person on the staff hierarchy.
+(See "Coaching and Progressive Discipline" for additional appeal conditions.)
 If a grievance occurs that cannot be satisfied by discussion between staff members, concerns are then taken to the next person on the hierarchy.
 A grievance process will be followed culminating with a meeting with the Deputy Executive Director and/or Executive Director.
 If the Executive Director is the person of concern, MECC Board Chairperson will address the concern.